Skip to content

 Another important ranking factor is the number of links to your site from other sites, which are known as backlinks.
 Backlinks can help you build authority in your field because they demonstrate that your website is a trusted resource.

-When Google analyzes a site’s backlinks, they look at the quality and authority of the site doing the linking.
+When Google analyzes a site’s backlinks, it looks at the quality and authority of the site doing the linking.
 In this way, backlinks are like the SEO version of customer reviews.

 Do Any SEO Principles Actually Change?